-Maybe as a blogger you’re considering developing your own site.
+Maybe as a blogger, you’re considering developing your own site.
 That’s cool, but remember there is no shame in outsourcing.
 You’re a blogger and should be spending your time… blogging.
-There isn’t much point in wasting your time trying to save money when you’re inevitably going to need to spend it eventually – that’s time you could have spent writing or better yet, going after new sponsors.
+There isn’t much point in wasting your time trying to save money when you’re inevitably going to need to spend it eventually – that’s a time you could have spent writing or better yet, going after new brand deals.

 You should probably start by ascertaining how your website and digital presence is leading to more business and thus more money.
 If your website isn’t doing this currently then it’s not doing its job.

-There are a number of ways to increase traffic, interaction and visibility on any site and like most things in the digital world it comes down to time and budget.
-Ideally we would spend as much time as possible learning as much as we can about your business, what you want to accomplish and we would make detailed recommendations on how we would improve your online strategy, website included.
+There are a number of ways to increase traffic, interaction, and visibility on any site, and like most things, in the digital world it comes down to time and budget.
+Ideally, we would spend as much time as possible learning as much as we can about your business, what you want to accomplish and we would make detailed recommendations on how we would improve your online strategy, the website included.
 This process can be expensive but when you have a site that navigates easily with relevant information it actually works FOR your business – like a virtual sales force.

 The more your website can do the better it can passively produce sales or leads for your business.
 Our advice is to do it right the first time and be prepared to take the time to really explore what your website should be doing for you.